Alex Bregman Player Props: Astros vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in the league.
+- The 9.4 strikeouts per nine innings put together by the Phillies pitching staff ranks eighth in MLB.

-- The Phillies have a 4.60 team ERA that ranks 21st among all league pitching staffs.
+- The Phillies' 4.46 team ERA ranks 18th across all league pitching staffs.

-- The Phillies give up the ninth-fewest home runs in baseball (25 total, one per game).
+- The Phillies surrender the ninth-fewest home runs in baseball (26 total, one per game).

-- Nola (1-2) gets the starting nod for the Phillies in his sixth start of the season.
-He's put together a 5.40 ERA in 28 1/3 innings pitched, with 22 strikeouts.
+- Wheeler (2-1) takes the mound for the Phillies in his sixth start of the season.
+He has a 4.72 ERA in 26 2/3 innings pitched, with 34 strikeouts.

-- In his last appearance on Friday, the righty threw seven innings against the Colorado Rockies, giving up three earned runs while surrendering four hits.
+- In his last time out on Sunday against the Colorado Rockies, the right-hander threw six innings, giving up three earned runs while surrendering three hits.

+- The 32-year-old has amassed an ERA of 4.72, with 11.5 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .252 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.